vinhdc10998/GRUD/README.md

 > Chi Duong, V., Minh Vu, G., Khac Nguyen, T., Tran The Nguyen, H., Luong Pham, T., S. Vo, N., & Hong Hoang, T. (2023).
 A rapid and reference-free imputation method for low-cost genotyping platforms.
 Scientific Reports, 13(1), 23083. https://doi.org/10.1038/s41598-023-50086-4

 ## LICENSE
 The scripts in this repository are available under the MIT License.
-For more details, see the LICENSE.md file.
+For more details, see the LICENSE file.

 ## CONTACT
 Developer: Duong Chi Vinh, GeneStory